magpylib/magpylib/docs/_pages/0_documentation.md

 ```
 <i><p align="center" style="font-weight: 100; font-size: 10pt"> <b>Figure:</b> Source types currently available in magpylib. </p></i>

-The different source types contain various variables and methods.
-The variables characterize the source (e.g. position) while the methods can be used for geometric manipulation and calculating the magnetic fields.
+The different source types contain various attributes and methods.
+The attributes characterize the source (e.g. position) while the methods can be used for geometric manipulation and calculating the magnetic fields.
 They are described in detail in the following sections.
 The figure below gives a graphical overview.

 ```eval_rst
 .. image:: ../_static/images/documentation/sourceVars_Methods.JPG
    :align: center
    :scale: 60 %
 ```
-<i><p align="center" style="font-weight: 100; font-size: 10pt"> <b>Figure:</b> Illustration of variables and methods of the source class. </p></i>
+<i><p align="center" style="font-weight: 100; font-size: 10pt"> <b>Figure:</b> Illustration of attributes and methods of the source class. </p></i>

-### Variables and Initialization:
+### Attributes and Keyword Initialization:

-The most fundamental properties of every source object `s` are position and orientation which are represented through the variables `s.position` (3D-array), `s.angle` (float) and `s.axis`(3D-array).
+The most fundamental properties of every source object `s` are position and orientation which are represented through the attributes `s.position` (3D-array), `s.angle` (float) and `s.axis`(3D-array).
 If no values are specified, a source object is initialized by default with `position=(0,0,0)`, and **init orientation** defined to be `angle=0` and `axis=(0,0,1)`.

-Due to their different nature each source type is characterized by different variables.
-However, in general the `position` variable refers to the position of the geometric center of the source.
+Due to their different nature each source type is characterized by different attributes.
+However, in general the `position` attribute refers to the position of the geometric center of the source.
 The **init orientation** generally defines sources standing upright oriented along the cartesian coordinates axes, see e.g. the following image.

 An orientation given by (`angle`,`axis`) refers to a rotation of the source RELATIVE TO the **init orientation** about an axis specified by the `axis` vector anchored at the source `position`.
-The angle of this rotation is given by the `angle` variable.
+The angle of this rotation is given by the `angle` attribute.
 Mathematically, every possible orientation can be expressed by such a single angle-axis rotation.
 For easier use of the angle-axis rotation and transformation to Euler angles the [math package](#math-package) provides some useful methods.

 ```eval_rst
 .. image:: ../_static/images/documentation/source_Orientation.JPG